-Providence Children's Museum's Annual Gala Nets Over $84,000
+Providence Children's Museum's Annual Gala Nets Nearly $67,000

-On Thursday, April 25, Providence Children's Museum welcomed 220 guests to Providence Public Library for its annual gala fundraiser, "Unplugged – The Way to Play."
-The festive event netted over $84,000 to benefit the Museum and help provide valuable play and learning opportunities for children and families in need.
-The evening celebrated community and the Museum's role in bringing families together for joyful play and learning experiences.
+On Thursday, April 3, Providence Children’s Museum welcomed over 200 guests to the Botanical Center at Roger Williams Park for its annual gala fundraiser, “Unplugged – The Way to Play.”
+The festive event netted nearly $67,000 to benefit the Museum and help provide valuable play and learning opportunities for children and families in need.
+The evening celebrated healthy children and strong families, and the Museum’s role in bringing families together for interactive play and learning experiences.

 Providence Children's Museum Gratefully Acknowledges the Unplugged Sponsors